 If you were eligible for weekly benefits before July 31st that included the FPUC supplement of $600 and still haven't received those payments, you WILL receive the additional $600 when those payments are released.

-Pandemic Unemployment Assistance or PUA, is the program that provides unemployment benefits to individuals who are self-employed, gig workers, 1099 independent contractors, employees of churches, employees of non-profits, or those with limited work history who do not qualify for state unemployment benefits.
+Pandemic Unemployment Assistance or PUA, is the program that provides unemployment benefits for up to 39 weeks to individuals who are self-employed, gig workers, 1099 independent contractors, employees of churches, employees of non-profits, or those with limited work history who do not qualify for state unemployment benefits.
 These individuals must be determined not to be eligible to receive state benefits before being evaluated for federal PUA benefits.

 Individuals determined ineligible to be paid traditional state benefits will receive an email with instructions for filing a PUA application or will find a link to the application in their My UI portal.
 Once the PUA application is submitted, it will be reviewed for eligibility and a written determination will be released with appeal rights.
 Applicants need to request payment for all eligible weeks since the closing of their business due to COVID-19.
 See detailed instructions on PUA.

 Individuals who have already filed a claim with the GDOL and determined not eligible for state unemployment benefits and may be potentially eligible to receive benefits under this program, do NOT have to refile a regular state claim.